Melika Ayoughi

 I am a PhD student at the University of Amsterdam, where I work on extracting knowledge graphs from videos.
 I'm supervised jointly by Pascal Mettes from VIS Lab and Paul Groth from INDE Lab.

-I did an Artificial Intelligence master at the University of Amsterdam.
+During my internship at Apple MLR, I worked with Hanlin on self-supervised pertaining of transformers using relative patch transformations.
+Before my PhD, I did an Artificial Intelligence master at the University of Amsterdam.
 I worked on my thesis at TomTom on object detection under high class imbalance.
 I took part in an internship at Dexter Energy Services working on weather nowcasting using satellite images.

 profile photo